Cloudenius/AzureGuestConfigurationCustomPolicies/README.md

 # Introduction
-The `New-GuestConfigPolicy.ps1` script will walk you through the process of creating and publishing a custom Guest Configuration policy.
+The `New-WindowsGuestConfigPolicy.ps1` and `New-LinuxGuestConfigPolicy.ps1` script will walk you through the process of creating and publishing a custom Guest Configuration policy.
 I hope this guide helps you to better understand how all the Guest Configuration cmdlets can be used to create Custom Guest Configuration policies.
 Please follow the instructions in the script.

-# Working with the end result
+# Working with the end result - Windows Guest Config Policy
 After executing the script line by line, you will have a Policy Initiative that contains the Deploy and Audit policy.

 ![](/Images/GuestConfigurationPolicyCreated.png)